My Life In – and After – Peoples Temple

 I have always been a skeptic, so it was hard for me to be a true believer for any length of time.
 It is unfortunate that I attended that first meeting and that my skepticism did not kick in earlier.
 But I did attend and I was not skeptical soon enough, so I live with it.
 In spite of losing my whole family, I try to remember that the experience was not all bad.
 I am a lot more tolerant, a lot more caring, and a whole lot wiser.
 I go into old age alone, but not bitter and without placing blame on anyone.

 (Nell Smart’s family – her mother, Kay Nelson; her four children, Tinetra Fain, Alfred Smart, Scott Smart, and Teri Smart; and her uncle, Jim McElvane – died in Jonestown.
-Nell Smart lives in Indianapolis.
+Following a lengthy illness, Nell died peacefully in Indianapolis, Indiana on April 22, 2024.
 Her complete collection of writings for the jonestown report may be found here.)